vanheeringen-lab/ANANSE/docs/input_data.md

     ```

-* For **H3K27ac ChIP-seq** data.
+* For **ATAC-seq and H3K27ac ChIP-seq** data.
 Use ATAC-seq to identify putative enhancer peaks.
 Take the summits of the peaks and extend these by +/- 1kb to a total size of 2kb.
 Use one of the approached mentioned above to calculate the H3K27ac signal in these peaks.
 Note that in contrast to the 200bp used for EP300, we use 2kb here because the H3K27ac signal is rather broad and peaks just outside the ATAC-seq peak region.

 !!! tip "Example"
     Example from MACS2 `bdg` file to enhancer file. `bedGraphToBigWig` and `bigWigSummary` could download from `conda`.